Hashimoto’s thyroiditis is an autoimmune disorder that affects the thyroid, often slowing it down and kick starting symptoms.

-What is Hashimoto’s Thyroiditis?
+What is Hashimoto’s?

 - Weight gain

-- Muscle and joint pain
+- Muscle weakness and muscle pain

 - Difficulty tolerating cold temperatures

-- Thinning hair
+- Dry, thinning hair

 - Brain fog